weebney/webcamize/readme.md

 <br>
 </div>

-Webcamize allows you to use [basically any camera](http://www.gphoto.org/proj/libgphoto2/support.php) as a webcam on Linux—your DSLR, mirrorless, camcorder, point-and-shoot, or even your smartphone/tablet.
+Webcamize allows you to use [basically any modern camera](./assets/supported.md) as a webcam on Linux—your DSLR, mirrorless, camcorder, point-and-shoot, and even some smartphones/tablets.
 It also gets many webcams that don't work out of the box on Linux up and running in a flash.

 <div align="center" width="33%">
 <br>